An Analytic Formula for the Supercluster Mass Function: DISCUSSION AND CONCLUSION

-Before applying our analytic model to the real Universe, however,we will have to undertake a couple of follow-up tasks.
-The first task is to investigate whether or not our model is valid for non-standard cosmologies.
-Given that our model is fully analytically derived from first principles, we have expected naturally it to work in QCDM or in models with modified gravity.
-However, this assumption has to be verified quantitatively using N-body tests.
-For instance, the Zel'dovich approximation in non-standard cosmologies might be different from Equation (\ref{eqn:zel}), which could lead to different conditions for the formation of the superclusters.
+Before comparing our formula with the supercluster mass function from the real universe, however, we will have to undertake a couple of follow-up tasks.
+The first task is to examine whether or not our formula really works for non-standard cosmologies and investigate how its characteristic parameters change when the cosmological constant is replaced by the Quintessence scalar field and when there exists a fifth force generated by modified gravity.
 The second task is to account for the projection effect along the directions of the line-of-sight on the mass measurement of the superclusters.
-Since most of the superclusters have elongated shapes along the cosmic filaments, it would be harder to find the member clusters due to the projection effect if a supercluster happens to be elongated along the direction of the line-of-sight.
-We plan to conduct these two follow-up works and to report the results elsewhere in the future.
+Since most of the superclusters have elongated shapes along the cosmic filaments \citep[e.g.,][]{einasto-etal11,tempel-etal12}, it would be harder to find the member clusters due to the projection effect if a supercluster happens to be elongated along the direction of the line-of-sight.
+We plan to conduct these follow-up works and to report the results elsewhere in the future.

 \acknowledgments